 \subsection{Robustness guarantees}

-We investigate how well the prediction model yield by the DRIG estimator \eqref{eqn:DRIG} generalizes to test environments generated by unseen interventions as in \eqref{eq:scm_test}, and compare its performance with other methods.
-In particular, each of these methods will be shown to minimize the worst-case risk over test interventions $v$ in a certain set $\mathcal{C} \subseteq \mathbb{R}^{p+1}$ of random variables, i.e.,
+We investigate how well the population DRIG \eqref{eqn:DRIG} prediction model generalizes to test environments generated by unseen interventions as in \eqref{eq:scm_test}, and compare its performance with other methods.
+In particular, each of these methods will be shown to minimize the worst-case risk over test noise distributions $v$ in a certain set $\mathcal{C} \subseteq \mathbb{R}^{p+1}$ of random variables, i.e.,

-Throughout, we suppose that the training data is generated according to the SCM \eqref{eq:scm_train}, and define $S^e := \text{Cov}(\delta^e)$ and $\mu^e := \mathbb{E}[\delta^e]$ as the covariance and mean of the interventions for every training environment $e \in \mathcal{E}$.
-We further suppose that the test data is generated according to the SCM \eqref{eq:scm_test}.
-The following theorem assesses the robustness of the DRIG prediction model. \begin{theorem} The DRIG estimator $b_{\gamma}^{\mathrm{opt}}$ in (5) is the solution to the worst-case risk minimization \eqref{eqn:worst-case} with $\mathcal{C} =\mathcal{C}^\gamma_\mathrm{DRIG}$, where